ibm-vpc/terraform-provider-ibm/website/docs/d/is_vpc_routing_table_route.html.markdown

 - `created_at` - (String) The date and time that the route was created.
 - `destination` - (String) The destination of the route.
 - `href` - (String) The URL for this route.
+- `id` - (String) The unique identifier of the Route.
 - `lifecycle_state` - (String) The lifecycle state of the route.
   - Constraints: Allowable values are: `deleting`, `failed`, `pending`, `stable`, `suspended`, `updating`, `waiting`.
 - `name` - (String) The user-defined name for this route.
 - `next_hop` - (List) If `action` is `deliver`, the next hop that packets will be delivered to.
 For other `action` values, its `address` will be `0.0.0.0`.
 	Nested scheme for **next_hop**:
 	- `address` - (String) The IP address.This property may add support for IPv6 addresses in the future.
 When processing a value in this property, verify that the address is in an expected format.
 If it is not, log an error.
 Optionally halt processing and surface the error, or bypass the resource on which the unexpected IP address format was encountered.
-	- `deleted` - (List) If present, this property indicates the referenced resource has been deleted and providessome supplementary information.
+	- `deleted` - (List) If present, this property indicates the referenced resource has been deleted and provides some supplementary information.
 		Nested scheme for **deleted**:
 		- `more_info` - (String) Link to documentation about deleted resources.
 	- `href` - (String) The VPN connection's canonical URL.